hardyqr/UW-Spring2017-CS246-Notes/notes-6.15-LEC13.md

 Advice: at a minimum keep all fields private.

 **The keyword "class" makes a class that is exactly identical to one made using "struct".
-The only difference default visibility in a class is private.** !!!remember this for midterm!!
+The only difference default visibility in a class is private.**
 ```cpp
 class Vec{
 	//default visibility is private